-Tommy Cassanova- Cassanova had a short career in the NFL of only seven years–all seven years were with the Bengals.
+Tommy Cassanova- had a short career in the NFL of only seven years–all seven years were with the Bengals.
 He was named to the AFC Pro Bowl team three times before retiring to become an ophthalmologist.

 Jim Breech- Breech was as consistent in the clutch as just about any kicker you will ever see.
 His field goal with just under four minutes left in Super Bowl XXIII gave the Bengals a 16-13 lead.
 If the Bengals could have held that lead Breech could have possibly been the MVP.

-Forrest Gregg- I would have put Paul Brown here because let’s face it, he was a coaching legend.
+Forrest Gregg- I would have put Paul Brown here because, let’s face it, he was a coaching legend.
 But, I am sorry I feel that Gregg deserves this honor.
 Gregg took over the Homer Rice Disaster of 1979 and immediately changed the culture of the Bengals.
-His first year was 1980 and he improved the Bengals by just two wins that season, finishing 6-10.
+His first year was 1980, and he improved the Bengals by just two wins that season, finishing 6-10.
 The difference in 1980 was the way the team fought.
 They were in almost every game but couldn’t finish.
-They beat the World Champion Steelers in two close games and proved their mettle at the end of the season by fighting the eventual AFC Central Champion Cleveland Browns all the way to the wire before losing by three points.
+They beat the World Champion Steelers in two close games and proved their mettle at the end of the season by fighting the eventual AFC Central Champion Cleveland Browns to the wire before losing by three points.

 Everybody knows what happened in the 1981 season as Gregg led the Bengals to the Super Bowl.
-Gregg’s most telling decision was to leave QB Ken Anderson as the starter after Anderson had played a horrible game one and backup QB Turk Schonert had led the team to a come from behind victory.
+Gregg’s most telling decision was to leave QB Ken Anderson as the starter after Anderson had played a horrible game one, and backup QB Turk Schonert had led the team to a come from behind victory.
 The easy thing to do would have been to play Schonert the next game, but Gregg didn’t.
-He trusted his veteran leader and Anderson led the Bengals to the Super Bowl.
+He trusted his veteran leader, and Anderson led the Bengals to the Super Bowl.
 Gregg was a man who believed in his players and didn’t take crap from anybody.
 Gregg always got the best out of his players.